 "There's no real right or wrong, it's just hearing the knowledge of what it's meant to represent."

 La Estrella is taking orders for pan de muerto now.
-If you order one, it'll be ready at the location you ordered it from by 10 a.m. the following day.
+It's suggested to place your order one day in advance and it'll be ready the following morning.
 All three locations are taking orders.
-They may stop taking orders on Nov.
-7, so order soon!
+They may stop taking orders around Nov.
+4, so order soon!

 - 5266 S. 12th Ave.
 Open 6 a.m. to 6 p.m.
 Monday-Saturday; 6 a.m. to 1 p.m.
 Sunday.
 Call 520-741-0656.

 - 120 S. Avenida del Convento.
 Open 7 a.m. to 6 p.m.
 Monday-Saturday; 7 a.m. to 1 p.m.
 Sunday.
 Call 520-393-3320.